sush1215/sushma-portfolio/READ.md

 # sushma portfolio
-hey this is my portfolio site
+hey this is my portfolio site.
-My name is Sushma, currently pursing my undergrad in ECE Learning coding and web-development
+My name is Sushma, currently pursing my undergrad in ECE.
+Learning coding and web-development.